codeque-co/codeque/README.md

   - temp key:  `dSgVkXp2s5v8y/B?`

 ❌ PoC / Implement vscode extension - mostly to understand how to license
+  - MVP needs to be vscode extension, cli is not convenient for users

 ✅ Add support for proposal syntaxes